 - We believe God uses Christian discipleship to help prove what the will of God is.
 We believe Scripture shows us that the will of God is always good, acceptable and perfect.

 The essential core value of Christian psychology is Jesus Christ and the teachings of Scripture.
-This value is contrary to the philosophy and traditions of secular counseling, which are based on some very specific principles:
+This value is contrary to the philosophy and traditions of secular counseling, which they base on some very specific principles:

-- Man is his own god; therefore, man is the source of his own answers.
+- Humanity is his/her god; therefore, humanity is the source of their answers.

 - There is no God—at best, a higher power.